 The Kentucky Manufacturing Career Center is a Louisville-based educating and training partnership that provides people with the education and training they need to seek a career in manufacturing.

-- Kentucky Public and Independent Institutions
+- Kentucky Public Institutions

 - Japanese Saturday Schools